 Elements forming Swayambhunath

 The main stupa of Swayambhu indicates the enlightened mind of Buddha.
-The structure of the stupa has an Umbrella representing the Enlightenment, and the gilded spire is painted with gold and represents the 13 steps to complete the Enlightenment.
+The structure of the stupa has an Umbrella representing the Enlightenment.
+The gilded spire is painted with gold.
+It represents the 13 steps to complete the Enlightenment.

 In addition to it, the eyes of the Buddha that are on the 4 sides of the square see everywhere.
 The nose is written in Nepali number 1, which indicates unity.
 The dome which is painted white symbolizes the earth.

-Apart from this, around the temple, you can view different statues of Buddha representing the fundamental elements as Akshobhya (water), Ratnasambhava (earth), Amitabha (fire), Amoghasiddhi (air), and Vairocana (ether).
+Apart from this, around the temple, you can view different statues of Buddha representing the fundamental elements.
+Akshobhya represents water.
+Ratnasambhava represents earth.
+Amitabha represents fire.
+Amoghasiddhi represents air.
+Vairocana represents ether.

 Important Monuments to See

-2. Harati Temple: The Harati Temple is located on the western side of the Stupa and is dedicated to the goddess of smallpox, Harati.
+- Harati Temple: The Harati Temple is located on the western side of the Stupa.
+It is dedicated to the goddess of smallpox, Harati.
 The temple is adorned with colorful prayer flags and small bells, and visitors can light butter lamps and offer prayers.

-4. Buddha Park: The Buddha Park is located on the eastern side of the Stupa and features a large statue of Buddha surrounded by smaller statues of other deities.
+- Buddha Park: The Buddha Park is located on the eastern side of the Stupa.
+It features a large statue of Buddha.
+This statue is surrounded by smaller statues of other deities.

-7. Tibetan Refugee Camp: The Tibetan Refugee Camp is located on the northern side of Swyambhunath and is the place for hundreds of Tibetan refugees who have fled Tibet.
+- Tibetan Refugee Camp: The Tibetan Refugee Camp is located on the northern side of Swyambhunath.
+It is the place for hundreds of Tibetan refugees who have fled Tibet.
 Visitors can learn about their culture and purchase traditional Tibetan handicrafts.

 The main Festival of Swayambhunath